DimaEnotoff/FriendlyCLP/Readme.md

 #### 4. Add the command to the root group

-Command should be put in a command group so that Friendly CLP engine.
+Command should be added to a command group so that Friendly CLP engine can find it.

 ```C#
     rootCommandGroup.AddCommand("", new DisplaySampleTextCommand());